16 Teams Receive Keys to 2016 Chevrolet Camaro

 SEATTLE – The U.S. Department of Energy and General Motors Co.
 (NYSE:GM) announced The Ohio State University as the overall winning team for Year One of the EcoCAR 3 competition, a four-year collegiate engineering program that gives students the chance to design, build, and demonstrate cutting-edge, eco-friendly automotive technologies in the all-new 2016 Chevrolet Camaro.

-The Ohio State has shown all-around excellence in Year One, demonstrating a highly mature software development process, and as a result received a trophy, $10,000 and repeat winner bragging rights.
+The Ohio State University has shown all-around excellence in Year One, demonstrating a highly mature software development process, and as a result received a trophy, $10,000 and repeat winner bragging rights.
 The team earned a total of 937 points out of 1,000 and also took first place in the Communications and Project Management categories.
 Judges were impressed by their efforts in identifying a target market for their vehicle and branding strategy, including a memorable tagline: “Classic.Recharged.”

 “This year really lays the foundation vehicle development, which is critical step in the process for future success,” said M.J.
 Yatsko, The Ohio State University Engineering Manager.
 “We have already begun vehicle dynamic analysis for next year and are excited to share some of our innovative features we plan to integrate into our vehicle.”